Small bowel obstruction

 0 images remaining

-200mL of gastrografin was administered via a NGT after a preliminary film had been taken.
+200 mL of Gastrografin was administered via an NGT after a preliminary film had been taken.

-Six hours after contrast administration the small bowel opacifies showing dilated loops measuring up to 5cm.
-In the 11 hour film the contrast remains within the small bowel without progression into the colon and this is confirmed on the 16 hour film.
-Faecal material is seen within the colon.
+Six hours after contrast administration the small bowel opacifies showing dilated loops measuring up to 5 cm.
+On the 11 hour film the contrast remains within the small bowel without progression into the colon and this is confirmed on the 16 hour film.
+Fecal material is seen within the colon.
 Pacemaker leads, left hip screw and costal cartilage calcification are noted.

 Features consistent with a persistent small bowel obstruction.

 Small bowel obstructions (SBO) are a common surgical condition with significant morbidity and mortality.
-Small bowel follow-through contrast studies can be used to have a both diagnostic and therapeutic effect.
-Typical appearances of a SBO on a small bowel follow-through included dilation of the small bowel without opacification of the large bowel.
-Perforation is a late complication of small bowel obstruction; in this case gastrografin was the preferred contrast agent over barium because of the risk of barium peritonitis.
+Small bowel follow-through contrast studies can be used to for diagnostic and/or therapeutic effects.
+Typical appearances of a SBO on a small bowel follow-through include dilatation of the small bowel without opacification of the large bowel.
+Perforation is a late complication of small bowel obstruction; in this case Gastrografin was the preferred contrast agent over barium because of the risk of barium peritonitis.